 You see, we have an identity, a wonderful, God-given identity as the people of God.
-But what is that identity?
 In the following verses the writer presents yet another contrast between the old and the new, between where we shouldn't look to find our identity and where we should look.

 It's a contrast between two mountains...